gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 you.
 Uh uh---let me finish, Ordinary Ishad of the Third Regiment.
 My Master of Arms shall give you what weapons and provisions he deems appropriate, and my Master of Thieves will share with you what knowledge she has of the beneath.
 If you kill the bonescuttle, your debt to the city will be paid.
-If not..."
-He shrugged.
+If not…" He shrugged.
 "Perhaps the creature will leave my people be for a day or two if it has you three to gnaw on."